AWinterman/d3-link-register/README.md

 - `register.name(link)`: Compute the name for a link based on the `index_attr` of it's target and source.

-- `register.circular_links(bool)`: Sets a flag to the boolean value of its argument.
-When true, allows the same node to be the target and source of a link.
+- `register.allow_loops(bool)`: Sets a flag to the boolean value of its argument.
+Setting this to true allows the graph to have loop edges.
+That is it allows the same node to be the target and source of a link.

   False by default.